indygreg/PyOxidizer/pyembed/docs/oxidized_importer_behavior_and_compliance.rst

 and any deviance from the ``importlib`` documentation constitutes a bug worth `reporting <https://github.com/indygreg/PyOxidizer/issues>`_.

+That said, full compatibility with long deprecated APIs such as ``importlib.abc.PathEntryFinder.find_loader`` is not guaranteed.

 That being said, ``OxidizedFinder``'s approach to loading resources is drastically different from more traditional means, notably loading files from the filesystem.
 PyOxidizer breaks a lot of assumptions about how things